dippersauce/BUCR/README.md

 # BUcry (Bitcoin Unlimited CRasher in RubY)
 Ruby script to remotely crash Bitcoin Unlimited XTHIN nodes by sending an invalid GET_XTHIN request.

+Vulnerability was responsibly disclosed prior to tool release.

 The vulnerable code in question is:

 ```C++